-Once the variables are transformed, they can be combined by adding them and displaying the results in scatterplot of (SITES, ZSUM) as in Figure 16.
 From this perspective, Farragut Square and Dupont Circle are farthest above the average in terms of z-scores.
 Union Station is third by some distance.
-Note that finding the sum of the z-scores by adding the values suggests each variable is equally important.
+Note that this suggests each variable is equally important.

-Figure 16 Summing z-scores for each variable related to potential customers
+Figure 21 Sum of z-scores for variables related to potential customers